27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 If you’ve been looking for a fun and interactive way to get to know the city of Toronto, this is it.
 Check out the full listing of walking tours by Artworx TO to take your pick!

-This next idea of what to do in Toronto during a night visit might sound like a bit of a cop out, but hear us out.
+This next idea of late night activities in Toronto might sound a little bizzare, but hear us out.
 Toronto is a city that never sleeps – and therefore always eats – and some of the best foods from all cultures can be found after dark!

 Whether you’re grabbing some comfort food from a food truck in the Entertainment District, or sitting down for dim sum in Chinatown, eating out is a fun late night activity not to be underrated.
 Just look for the crowds after dark and you’ll know which restaurants are worth your business.